Let’s get started

 |Start Day||Start Time||Volunteer 1||Volunteer 2|

-Format that data as a table named Schedule.
+Format that data as a table, named Schedule, so that PowerApps can parse the information.

 For more information, see Create an Excel table in a worksheet.

-Name the Excel file eventsignup.xls, and then upload it to a cloud-storage account, such as OneDrive.
+Save the file under the name eventsignup.xls, and then upload it to a cloud-storage account, such as OneDrive.

 If you're new to PowerApps: